yeoman/yeoman.io/app/authoring/file-system.md

 ## File utilities

-Generators expose every file methods on `this.fs`.
-This object is an instance of [mem-fs editor](https://github.com/sboudrias/mem-fs-editor) - make sure to check the [module documentation](https://github.com/sboudrias/mem-fs-editor) for every methods available.
+Generators expose all file methods on `this.fs`, which is an instance of [mem-fs editor](https://github.com/sboudrias/mem-fs-editor) - make sure to check the [module documentation](https://github.com/sboudrias/mem-fs-editor) for all available methods.

+It is worth noting that although `this.fs` exposes `commit`, Yeoman doesn't support calling this method.
+Yeoman calls this internally after the conflicts stage of the run loop.

 ### Example: Copying a template file